DataDog/kics/documentation/rules/terraform/azure/security_center_pricing_tier_is_not_standard.md

 ### Description

  Selecting the appropriate pricing tier for Azure Security Center is crucial for ensuring comprehensive security monitoring and protection.
-If the `tier` attribute in the `azurerm_security_center_subscription_pricing` resource is set to `"Free"`, as shown below:
+If the `tier` attribute in the `azurerm_security_center_subscription_pricing` resource is set to `"Free"`, as in the following configuration, only limited security features and monitoring capabilities are enabled, leaving the environment more vulnerable to threats:

 ```
 resource "azurerm_security_center_subscription_pricing" "example" {